 1. Explore the City Center

-There are countless Melbourne city attractions to enjoy and see, and the smartest way to go about it is by taking one of the amazing Melbourne walking tours out there!
-Most walking tours take you through Melbourne City Center, which is made up of the Central Business District (CBD) and the neighborhoods that border it.
+There are countless Melbourne city attractions to enjoy and see, and the smartest way to go about it is by taking one of the amazing Melbourne walking tours!
+Most walking tours take you through the city centre.

-I recommend checking out this 2.5-hour Melbourne city tour, in which a knowledgeable guide will take you through Melbourne’s best sightseeing spots.
+I recommend checking out this 2.5 hour Melbourne city tour, in which a knowledgeable guide will take you through Melbourne’s top sightseeing spots including Federation Square, Flinders Street Station and more!

 2. Hop on a train at Flinders Street Station